RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/changing-subscription-plan.md

 example, if you are currently on the 2.5GB plan and your databases total 1.75GB, you would not be able to downgrade to the 1GB plan as your databases currently exceed the plan's limit.
-If you need to downgrade, you will have to remove data or databases to get below the threshold.
+If you need to downgrade, you must remove data or databases to get below the threshold.

 {{< youtube uCcCnQ74C2U >}}